Our PUBG mouse guide covers the best DPI and sensitivity settings when it comes to optimising your mouse.

 PUBG: Make the most of your experience in other games

 How can we make a virtue out of the muscle memory that you've already built up from other games?
-Assuming you've not picked up any bad habits from using mouse acceleration - for example - in the past then it's not the craziest idea in the world to simply replicate the settings you're used to taking advantage of in other online shooters.
+Assuming you haven't picked up any bad habits from using mouse acceleration - for example - in the past then it's not the craziest idea in the world to simply replicate the settings you're used to taking advantage of in other online shooters.

 It's not always easy to achieve, but it is well worth taking the time to try and replicate the sensitivity settings you've grown accustomed to in one shooter, and then apply them to all other games of its type.
 That way you're carrying over an innate advantage that you've worked hard to develop over time into your new competitive games - it's a great way of increasing your efficiency in general.